Sega AM2: Precursors to AM2: Yu Suzuki and Studio 128

 Yu Suzuki joined Sega in 1983 as a programmer.
 At the time Suzuki joined Sega, there was only one development division at the company.
 In his first year, he created a 2D boxing game called Champion Boxing for Sega's first home game console, the SG-1000.
 According to Suzuki, the executive staff at Sega found the game so impressive that they released it in arcades as-is by simply installing an SG-1000 into an arcade cabinet.
 He was promoted to project leader while still in his first year at the company.
 Suzuki's next project was the motorcycle racing game Hang-On.
-To accomplish his desire to make a 3D game despite technological limitations at the time, he specified the design of Sega's new Super Scaler arcade system board, which utilized 16-bit graphics and sprite-scaling.
-Hang-On was very popular at launch and sold well for Sega.
-Suzuki's success followed with additional titles Space Harrier, Out Run, and Enduro Racer.
-He and his team relocated to "Studio 128", a more private location where After Burner and Power Drift were developed.
-He also worked on development of G-LOC: Air Battle and the R360 arcade cabinet.
-Developer Toshihiro Nagoshi joined Sega in 1989 as a designer with Suzuki's team.
+To accomplish his desire to make a 3D game despite technological limitations at the time, he specified the design of Sega's new Super Scaler arcade system board, which used 16-bit graphics and sprite-scaling.
+Hang-On was popular at launch and sold well.
+Suzuki had further success with the games Space Harrier (1985), Out Run (1986), and Enduro Racer (1986).
+The team relocated to "Studio 128", a more private location where After Burner and Power Drift were developed.
+Suzuki also worked on development of G-LOC: Air Battle and the R360 arcade cabinet.
+Toshihiro Nagoshi joined Sega in 1989 as a designer with Suzuki's team.